-- (1) Recommended transfer programs shall be through collaboration developed between the sending and receiving institutions.
+- (1) Recommended transfer programs shall be developed through collaboration between the sending and receiving institutions.
 A recommended transfer program represents an agreement between the two institutions that allows students aspiring to the baccalaureate degree to plan for seamless transfer.
-These programs constitute freshman/sophomore level course work to be taken at the community college in fulfillment of the receiving institution's lower division course work requirement. - (2) Recommended transfer programs in effect at the time that this regulation takes effect, which conform to this chapter, may be retained. - E. Reverse Transfer of Credit - (1) Subject to §E(2) of this regulation, a community college shall accept for reverse transfer any credits that an individual earned at a public senior institution up to 45 credits.
-Credits in excess of 45 credits may be accepted in accordance with the community college's policy. - (2) To be eligible for the transfer of credit under §E(1) of this regulation, a student shall have completed at least 15 credits at the community college to which the credits are transferred. - (3) Community colleges and public senior institutions shall develop a process to identify students eligible for reverse transfer at no cost to the student. - F. Transfer of General Education Credit - (1) A student transferring to one public institution from another public institution shall receive general education credit for work completed at the student's sending institution as provided by this chapter. - (2) A completed general education program shall transfer without further review or approval by the receiving institution and without the need for a course-by-course match.
+These programs constitute freshman/sophomore level course work to be taken at the community college in fulfillment of the receiving institution's lower division course work requirement. - (2) Recommended transfer programs in effect at the time that this regulation takes effect, which conform to this chapter, may be retained.

+E. Reverse Transfer of Credit

+- (1) Subject to §E(2) of this regulation, a community college shall accept for reverse transfer any credits that an individual earned at a public senior institution up to 45 credits.
+Credits in excess of 45 credits may be accepted in accordance with the community college's policy. - (2) To be eligible for the transfer of credit under §E(1) of this regulation, a student shall have completed at least 15 credits at the community college to which the credits are transferred. - (3) Community colleges and public senior institutions shall develop a process to identify students eligible for reverse transfer at no cost to the student.

+F. Transfer of General Education Credit

+- (1) A student transferring to one public institution from another public institution shall receive general education credit for work completed at the student's sending institution as provided by this chapter. - (2) A completed general education program shall transfer without further review or approval by the receiving institution and without the need for a course-by-course match.
-- (3) Courses that are defined as general education by one institution shall transfer as general education even if the receiving institution does not have that specific course or has not designated that course as general education. - (4) A Maryland community college shall accept 28-36 credits of general education as specified in Regulation .03(C) of this chapter as completion of the general education requirements at the community college, without further review or the need for a course-bycourse match. - (5) The receiving institution shall give lowerdivision general education credits to a transferring student who has taken any part of the lower-division general education credits described in Regulation .03 of this chapter at a public institution for any general education courses successfully completed at the sending institution. - (6) Except as provided in Regulation .03M of this chapter, a receiving institution may not require a transfer student who has completed the requisite number of general education credits at any public college or university to take, as a condition of graduation, more than 10-18 additional semester hours of general education and specific courses required of all students at the receiving institution, with the total number not to exceed 46 semester hours.
-This provision does not relieve students of the obligation to complete specific academic program requirements or course prerequisites required by a receiving institution. - (7) Each public institution shall designate on or with the student transcript those courses that have met its general education requirements, as well as indicate whether the student has completed the general education program. - (8) Associate's Degrees.

-(a) While there may be variance in the numbers of hours of general education required for associate's degrees at a given institution, the courses identified as meeting general education requirements for all degrees shall come from the same general education course list and exclude technical or career courses. (b) A student possessing an associate's degree who transfers into a receiving institution with fewer than the total number of general education credits designated by the receiving institution shall complete the difference in credits according to the distribution as designated by the receiving institution.
-Except as provided in Regulation .03M of this chapter, the total general education credits for baccalaureate degreegranting public receiving institutions may not exceed 46 credits.
+- (3) Courses that are defined as general education by one institution shall transfer as general education even if the receiving institution does not have that specific course or has not designated that course as general education. - (4) A Maryland community college shall accept 28-36 credits of general education as specified in Regulation .03(C) of this chapter as completion of the general education requirements at the community college, without further review or the need for a course-bycourse match. - (5) The receiving institution shall give lower-division general education credits to a transferring student who has taken any part of the lower-division general education credits described in Regulation .03 of this chapter at a public institution for any general education courses successfully completed at the sending institution. - (6) Except as provided in Regulation .03M of this chapter, a receiving institution may not require a transfer student who has completed the requisite number of general education credits at any public college or university to take, as a condition of graduation, more than 10-18 additional semester hours of general education and specific courses required of all students at the receiving institution, with the total number not to exceed 46 semester hours.
+This provision does not relieve students of the obligation to complete specific academic program requirements or course prerequisites required by a receiving institution. - (7) Each public institution shall designate on or with the student transcript those courses that have met its general education requirements, as well as indicate whether the student has completed the general education program. - (8) Associate's Degrees. - (a) While there may be variance in the numbers of hours of general education required for associate's degrees at a given institution, the courses identified as meeting general education requirements for all degrees shall come from the same general education course list and exclude technical or career courses. - (b) A student possessing an associate's degree who transfers into a receiving institution with fewer than the total number of general education credits